Cheap Electrician vs Quality Electrician: What You're Really Paying For

 The True Cost of "Cheap" Electrical Work

-Customer hired a cheap electrician off Facebook to install 4 power points: $200 (amazing deal!).
+Customer hired a cheap electrician off Facebook to install 4 power points at a knockdown price.

 What happened: